tpage99/wcpartners/src/pages/resources/community-events.md

 The conference will include over 35 vendors and will have multiple presenters over the course of the two-day conference.
 Scholarships are available to those who would like to attend the conference but require assistance with offsetting the cost.

 Visit the conference website in order to learn more about the conference or how to apply for a scholarship: https://at.mo.gov/power-up-conference/powerup-generalinfo.html

 ---

+## April 2020

+### Miracle League - Spring 2020 Season

+_Starting mid-April through May 2020_

+Youth games: Monday nights 5:30pm, 6:30pm, and 7:30pm
+Adult games: Wednesday and Thursday nights at 6:00pm and 7:00pm

+The Miracle League serves children and adults with disabilities.
+They use a "Buddy" system, pairing each player with a volunteer buddy who may assist in hitting, running, catching - or just cheering on!
+The result is a bond which simply cannot be described.
+The Miracle League is all about making new friends, building self-esteem, and the joy of playing ball.
+[Download their brochure for more information](https://view.publitas.com/p222-16142/miracle-league-rack-card/page/1).

+For more information contact Cyrus Taylor, Accessible Recreation Supervisor and Miracle League Commissioner with the Springfield Greene County Park Board at [ctaylor@springfieldmo.gov](mailto:ctaylor@springfieldmo.gov) or call [(417) 837-5905](tel:4178375905).

+To learn more about Miracle League through the Springfield Park Board, visit: http://www.parkboard.org/miracle

+To register for the Spring 2020 season, access their application here: http://parkboard.org/DocumentCenter/View/6709/MiracleLeagueRegistration-Fall-2019-PDF

+**Registration forms due by March 31, 2020**

+---